A Charlotte’s Web novel study perfect for homeschool, classroom, or thematic unit study. The book study resources listed in this post are all FREE!

 Charlotte’s Web by E.B.
 White is a book that every little kid simply MUST read.
-Here is a free homeschool unit study lesson plan for you.
+Here is a free Charlotte’s Web unit study lesson plan for you.
+You will find plenty of activities, printables, and more in this post!

 This post contains affiliate links.